AppDaemon/appdaemon/docs/INSTALL.rst

           cert_verify: True
           namespace: default

+The top level consists of a number of directives:

+- ``secrets`` is an optional path to a secrets file (see later).
+If not AppDeamon will look for a file called ``secrets.yaml`` in the config directory

+- ``appdaemon``

+The AppDaemon section has a number of sub parameters:

+-  ``threads`` - the number of dedicated worker threads to create for running the apps.
+Note, this will bear no resembelance to the number of apps you have, the threads are re-used and only active for as long as required to run a particular callback or initialization, leave this set to 10 unless you experience thread starvation
+-  ``longitude`` (optional) - longitude for AppDaemon to use.
+If not specified, AppDaemon will query the longitude from Home Assistant
+-  ``elevation`` (optional) - elevation for AppDaemon to use.
+If not specified, AppDaemon will query the elevation from Home Assistant
+-  ``time_zone`` (optional) - timezone for AppDaemon to use.
+If not specified, AppDaemon will query the timezone from Home Assistant
+-  ``api_key`` (optional) - adds the requirement for AppDaemon API calls to provide a key in the header of a request
+-  ``api_ssl_certificate`` (optional) - certificate to use when running
+   the API over SSL
+-  ``api_ssl_key`` (optional) - key to use when running the API over SSL

+In the ``appdaemon`` section there will usually be one or more plugins with a number of sub parameters introduced by a top level name:

 -  ``type`` The type of the plugin.
 For Home Assistant this will always be ``hass``
 -  ``ha_url`` is a reference to your home assistant installation and must include the correct port number and scheme (``http://`` or ``https://`` as appropriate)
 -  ``ha_key`` should be set to your key if you have one, otherwise it can be removed.
--  ``threads`` - the number of dedicated worker threads to create for running the apps.
-Note, this will bear no resembelance to the number of apps you have, the threads are re-used and only active for as long as required to run a particular callback or initialization, leave this set to 10 unless you experience thread starvation

 -  ``cert_path`` (optional) - path to root CA cert directory for HASS -
    use only if you are using self signed certs.
 -  ``cert_verify`` (optional) - flag for cert verification for HASS -
    set to ``False`` to disable verification on self signed certs.
--  ``time_zone`` (optional) - timezone for AppDaemon to use.
-If not specified, AppDaemon will query the timezone from Home Assistant
+-  ``latitude`` (optional) - latitude for AppDaemon to use.
+If not specified, AppDaemon will query the latitude from Home Assistant
 -  ``api_port`` (optional) - Port the AppDaemon RESTFul API will listen on.
 If not specified, the RESTFul API will be turned off
--  ``api_key`` (optional) - adds the requirement for AppDaemon API calls to provide a key in the header of a request
--  ``api_ssl_certificate`` (optional) - certificate to use when running
-   the API over SSL
--  ``api_ssl_key`` (optional) - key to use when running the API over SSL
 -  ``namespace`` (optional) - which namespace to use.
 This can safely be left out unless you are planning to use multiple plugins (see below)